MA86/VocabProcessor/README.md

 # Vocabulary Sorter:
-A simple C# program to sort out a list of vocabulary and definitions.
+Built a simple C# program to sort out a list of vocabulary and definitions.

 # Demonstration:
 Below is how your output file will look like after launching this program using the Windows CLI.